Duwisib Castle: History

 Eminent architect Wilhelm Sander was commissioned to design a building and construction commenced in 1908.
-It was hoped that the castle would bear a resemblance to some of the existing German forts in Namibia, including in Windhoek alone the castles of Schwerinsburg, Sanderburg, Heinitzburg, and the administrative offices known as the Tintenpalast (now the national legislative building).
-Red sandstone was obtained locally but most materials such as iron, wood, cement, and lamps were imported from Germany, first by sea from the port of Lüderitz then hauled 300 km from the coast (and 400 km south of the capital in Windhoek) on wagons drawn by 24 oxen through the Namib.
+It was hoped that the castle would bear a resemblance to some of the existing German forts in Namibia, some of which are situated in Windhoek, like the Schwerinsburg, Sanderburg, and Heinitzburg castles and the administrative offices known as the Tintenpalast (now the national legislative building).
+Red sandstone was obtained locally but most materials such as iron, wood, cement, and lamps were imported from Germany, first by sea through the port of Lüderitz and then hauled 300 km from the coast on wagons drawn by 24 oxen through the Namib.
 Artisans were hired from around Europe, including bricklayers from Italy and carpenters from Sweden and Ireland.
-The Von Wolfs lived in a hut with their coachman and their Herero servant during the grueling construction, and while such servants were involved in maintenance, the Von Wolfs participated avidly, Hans Heinrich planting the courtyard palm trees.
+The Von Wolfs lived in a hut with their coachman and their Herero servant during the grueling construction process.
+While the servants were involved in maintenance, the Von Wolfs participated avidly, Hans Heinrich planting the courtyard with palm trees.
 The resulting edifice consisted of 22 rooms and included furnishings both bought at a castle auction and imported (a massive German oak cabinet and Turkish bamboo tables).
 The mid-1909 inauguration was attended by major South-West African dignitaries.

 While they were travelling to Europe in 1914, the First World War broke out and the ship carrying Von Wolf and his wife was diverted to Rio de Janeiro.
 Jayta Humphreys had retained her American citizenship and found passage to Europe on a Dutch ship; legend has it the Baron had to travel disguised as a woman.
 On arrival in Europe the Baron rejoined the German army, and was killed at the Battle of the Somme in 1916, just two weeks after signing up.
 His wife could not bring herself to return to Namibia alone and never again laid claim to the castle.
 She stayed on the coast of the Tegernmeer in Bavaria (since her stepfather had been appointed consul general in Munich), before settling in the late 1930s in Zurich, where she met and married Erich Schlemmer, the consul general of Siam.

-After the Von Wolfs left South Africa, their friend Max Count von Lüttichau was given executorship of the farm, but it declared bankruptcy shortly after World War I, and since the South African government paid no compensation for this or several wartime raids, the house was sold for £7,500 to the Swedish Murrman family.
-The new owner died shortly after his arrival and his son was killed in World War II, following which the castle was sold for £25,000 to the private company Duwisib Pty Ltd and the rest of the land was divided and sold off.
+After the Von Wolfs left South Africa, their friend Max, Count von Lüttichau was given executorship of the farm, but it declared bankruptcy shortly after World War I, and since the South African government paid no compensation for this or several other wartime raids, the house was sold for £7,500 to the Swedish Murrman family.
+The new owner died shortly after his arrival and his son was killed in World War II, after which the castle was sold for £25,000 to the private company Duwisib Pty Ltd. The rest of the land was divided and sold off.
 Jayta returned to the US to stay with her parents in Summit, New Jersey.
 Several changes in ownership later, the castle was acquired by the government in 1979 and extensively refurbished in 1991.